gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 : A word appearing in only 1 verse in the material

 **Unique Phrases**
-: 2 or 3 consecutive words, the sequence of which is in only 1 verse in the material
+: 2 or 3 consecutive words appearing in only 1 verse in the material

 **1st 5 Words of the Question**
 : The 1st 5 spoken words of the question text that are from the material and the interrogative word